-Tucked away along the Snake River, unassumingly sits Henry’s Fork Lodge.
-There is no grand enterance off the main highway to this rustic but ever so posh fishing lodge.
+Hidden away along the Snake River, and unassumingly sits Henry’s Fork Lodge.
+There is not a grand enterance off the main highway to this rustic, but luxurious fishing lodge.
 You will have to turn down a couple of small Idahoan country roads until you arrive at this modest cedar lodge.
-Inside that lodge you will find a comfortable yet elegant retreat for a fishing getaway or a low profile fine dining experience.
+Inside that lodge you will find a comfortable yet elegant retreat for a fishing getaway, or a low profile fine dining experience.

-My friend and I decided on having dinner at Henry’s Forks Lodge rather than staying there.
-Dining inside this rustic retreat was something very specia!
-Their restaurant was on my list of places to try in the United States, as it is in my travel bible “1,000 Places to See Before You Die”.
-Again, my travel bible did not disappoint as the location, the staff, speaking with the chefs and the delicious seasonal cuisine was an extraordinary experience!
+My friend and I decided on having dinner at Henry’s Forks Lodge while we in Idaho, and it was a very special experience inside this rustic retreat.
+Their restaurant was on my list of places to try in the United States, since it was in my travel bible “1,000 Places to See Before You Die”.
+Again, my travel bible did not disappoint as the location, the staff, speaking with the chefs, and the delicious seasonal cuisine was an extraordinary.

 Although enjoying a meal here is considered fine dining, the experience is quite casual.
-I do not mean, come to dinner with what you wore during your fishing trip kind of casual.
-It was just a comfortable space to dine whether inside or if you are lucky, on the deck.
-We were lucky and had the opportunity to sit on the deck which overlooked the river.
-The weather was beautiful and so was the outdoor atmosphere.
+I do not mean it is a come to dinner with what you wore during your fishing trip, kind of casual.
+It was a comfortable space to dine whether inside, or if you are lucky on the deck.
+We were lucky and had the opportunity to sit on the deck, which overlooked the river.
+The weather was beautiful, and so was the outdoor atmosphere.
 It was all very relaxing.

 Every dish was a marvelous accompaniment to the picturesque outdoor dining experience on Henry’s Fork Lodge’s riverside deck.

 Wow, such an enjoyable evening view of the Snake River with a glass of wine to start off dinner.
 I decided on a glass of the house chardonnay, which was a good glass of wine for the price.
 While sitting there with my friend and my wine, I was very relaxed.
 I understood why this lodge was one of Idaho’s gems.